CASE STUDY

 Results

-Implemented and shipped ASD volunteer management platform with enhancements that reached‬‭ 94.7%‬‭ success rate for key volunteer functions.‬
+Implemented and shipped the ASD volunteer management platform with enhancements that reached a 94.7% success rate for key volunteer functions.

 View Admin Feedback